twagoo/colorized-livonian-coast/README.md

 Often the results are quite convincing, but also fairly often they are obviously not 'accurate'.
-The aim of colorizing these images is merely to try and bring them to life, and give an impression of what the scenes *may* have looked like. **The goal explicitly was not an attempt to accurately reconstruct what these scenes looked like in reality**.
+The aim of colorizing these images is merely to try and bring them to life, and give an impression of what the scenes *may* have looked like. **The goal explicitly was not to attempt to accurately reconstruct what these scenes looked like in reality**.

 The colorized image files can be found in the [images](./images) folder.